pragmatrix/ScanRat/README.md

 The string specific combinators are optimized to handle string based input.

 - `~~` Parses a simple string.
-This is an unary combinator that is placed in front of a string to make them a parsing rule.
+This is an unary combinator that is placed in front of a string to convert it to a parsing rule.
 The rule's return type is a string.

 		let hello = ~~"Hello"

 	defines a rule that parses the string "Hello".

 - `oneOf` Parses one character of a string.
-The rule's return type is char.
+The rule's return type is character.

 		let oneOrTwo = oneOf "12"